AGFeldman/rpad/README.md

 *A diary application that you can use on multiple machines without having your data clobbered by Dropbox consistency issues.*

 Note: At present, this is very specialized to my toolset.
 It has been tested on Ubuntu 14.04 and 15.10.
 It uses Vim 7.3 or higher for text editing, EncFS for encryption, and Git for version control.
-It is intended for use with Dropbox or other continuous-sync services.
+It is intended for use with Dropbox or other background-sync services.

 **Features**
 - Add entries from any machine
-- Add entries with our without the text appearing on screen as you type
+- **Add entries with or without the text appearing on screen as you type**
 - View all synced entries as a single document
 - Edit any number of synced entries in a version-controlled document, but only from a specially designated machine
-- You can add, view, and edit entries without an active internet connection
+- Add, view, and edit entries without an active internet connection
 - Everything is encrypted and protected from Dropbox consistency issues

 **Setup**

 Suppose that you have two machines with hostnames ALPHA and BETA, and you want ALPHA to be the specially designated machine that can edit past entries.
-Do the following on both machines.
+Do the following on both machines:
 ```
 # Install Vim
 sudo apt-get install vim-gnome